• home

 Location : Cycling in Phnom Penh

-After breakfast, you’ll start your adventure on a mountain bike, crossing the river by local boat and then cycling through the villages on an island in the Mekong River.
+After breakfast, start your active adventure on a mountain bike, crossing the river by local boat and then cycling through the villages on an island within the Mekong River.
 The island is famous for silk weaving, agriculture and aquaculture.
-Stop to see locals at work in the village and enjoy cycling on quiet roads through orchards and along rice paddies.
+Stop to see locals at work in the village and cycle through quiet roads, orchards and rice paddies.
 After, return to Phnom Penh for a free afternoon – your leader can help you organise an optional activity, or you can explore at your own pace.
 Phnom Penh remains a living relic of the country’s past struggles, with the sobering Tuol Sleng Genocide Museum (S21) and the Killing Fields of Choeung Ek telling the story of the bloody legacy of the Khmer Rouge.
-Otherwise, you could visit Wat Phnom – the temple that gave rise to the foundation of the city in the 15th century, or the Royal Palace complex’s Silver Pagoda – Cambodia’s most sacred temple.
+You could also visit Wat Phnom – the temple that gave rise to the foundation of the city in the 15th century – or the Royal Palace complex’s Silver Pagoda, Cambodia’s most sacred temple.

 Day :3